scribu/wp-custom-field-taxonomies/readme.txt

 == Description ==

-With this simple plugin, you can convert custom fields to terms in any taxonomy (tags, categories, etc.) with one click.
+With this simple plugin, you can convert all custom fields with a certain key to terms in a certain taxonomy (post tags, categories, etc.), while maintaining the post association.

 == Installation ==